-Monitor network connectivity by using Azure Monitor Agent with Connection Monitor
+Monitor network connectivity using Azure Monitor agent with connection monitor

-With Azure Monitor Agent, a single agent consolidates all the features necessary to address all connectivity logs and metrics data collection needs across Azure and on-premises machines compared to running various monitoring agents.
+Azure Monitor agent consolidates all the features necessary to address connectivity logs and metrics data collection needs across Azure and on-premises machines compared to running various monitoring agents.

 - Enhanced security and performance capabilities

 - Effective cost savings with efficient data collection

 - Ease of troubleshooting, with simpler data collection management for the Log Analytics agent

 To start using connection monitor for monitoring, follow these steps: